One question I am frequently asked when people are trying to decide whether to do our Lanai Dolphin Adventure or our Lanai Landing Adventure is…

-Lanai is home to bottlenose and spinner dolphin and your chances of seeing them from our Explorer Super Rafts are really good, we encounter these guys at least 85% of the time.
-Spinner dolphin are friendly and playful and love to ‘surf’ in the wake of our boats.
-Snorkel gear and instruction as well as snacks and beverages are provided throughout the trip.
+Lanai is home to bottlenose and spinner dolphins and your chances of seeing them from our Explorer Super Rafts are really good, we encounter these guys at least 85% of the time.
+Spinner dolphins are friendly and playful and love to ‘surf’ in the wake of our boats.
+Snorkel gear and instruction, as well as snacks and beverages, are provided throughout the trip.

 Snorkel the Marine Preserve

-It’s a short, 10 minute walk from where we drop you at Manele Harbor to Hulopo’e Bay, also known as Manele Bay.
-Once you arrive you’ll discover the long, crescent shaped stretch of beautiful beach which borders a Marine Preserve which prohibits boating and fishing in these waters.
-What this means to you is that snorkeling here is some of the best you will find in Hawaii because it is so protected and the only way you get to snorkel it is from shore.
+It’s a short, 10-minute walk from where we drop you at Manele Harbor to Hulopo’e Bay, also known as Manele Bay.
+Once you arrive, you’ll discover the long, crescent-shaped stretch of beautiful beach which borders a Marine Preserve which prohibits boating and fishing in these waters.
+What this means to you is that snorkeling here is some of the best you will find in Hawaii because it is so protected and the only way you get to snorkel is from shore.
 Dolphin sightings here are common too as they love the calm, sheltered waters of the bay.

 Explore Lava Rock Tide Pools